corbincargil/beagle-wt/apps/pipeline/README.md

 ## Pipeline Overview

 1. Takes a claims CSV as input and sanitizes the data
-2. Saves the clean data to `data/claims-records.json`
+2. Saves the clean data to `data/claims-records.json` and to the PostgreSQL database
 3. Uploads documents to Claude API in batches
 4. Processes claims through two-phase analysis:
    - Phase 1: Classifies documents, verifies required documents, checks first month's rent and SDI premium payment
    - Phase 2: Analyzes charge line items, classifies as covered/excluded, calculates eligible totals
 5. Applies SDI policy logic to determine claim status and final payout
-6. Saves final results to `data/claim-results.json`
+6. Saves final results to `data/claim-results.json` and to the PostgreSQL database

 ## Installation